 Roll up Strategy

-Last reported one-minute value in that 10-minute interval; last reported ten-minute value in that 60-minute interval.
+Last reported one-minute value in that 10-minute interval; the last reported ten-minute value in that 60-minute interval.

 Cluster Rollup Qualifier